-A European stock corporation may choose to have a two-tier Under Delaware law, a corporation has a unitary board board structure composed of the Management Board (Vorstand) and the Supervisory Board (Aufsichtsrat).
+A European stock corporation may choose to have a two-tier board structure composed of the Management Board (Vorstand) and the Supervisory Board (Aufsichtsrat).
 We have chosen this structure.

 The Management Board is responsible for running the company's affairs and representing the company in dealings with third parties.